varunnegi1991/varunnegi1991/README.md

 - 👋 Hi, I’m Varun Negi
-- 👀 I’m interested in Java Core Programming
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Java Core
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Basic Java Projects
 - 📫 How to reach me @varunnegi1991